 When the king of the land heard what was going on, he summoned the magician to perform before his court.
 ‘I am a man who is easily bored with life,’ he told the magician.
-‘If you keep me amused, you will be rewarded with many precious gifts.
+‘If you keep me amused, you will be sent on your way with many precious gifts.
 But if you cause me to yawn, even once, I am sorry to say, you will have to be executed.
 It is the penalty, you see, for causing grievous displeasure to the king.
 Is that understood?’

 The magician bowed.
 ‘Perfectly, Sire,’ he murmured.
 ‘It’s a fair bargain.’
 But secretly he was thinking, This is no joke!
 If I come out of this alive, it’ll be a miracle.

 The next day the magician set up his stall outside the palace, and entertained the king and his court with a display the like of which had never been seen before.
 Each trick was more spectacular, more glittering, than the last.
 At the end of it all, the whole court sat spellbound with wonder.
 They were hardly aware of who they were, or whether the space around them was on earth or in heaven.
 But presently the king stirred himself and clapped for attention.
-‘I must thank you,’ he said to the magician, ‘for a truly remarkable performance.’
+‘I must thank you,’ he said.
+‘That was a truly remarkable performance.’

 The magician bowed.
-‘I am honoured,’ he said.
+‘I am deeply honoured,’ he said.

 ‘However,’ added the king, frowning, ‘I have to confess I was disappointed not to see the Chinese Rope Trick.
 Surely no performance worthy of the name is complete without it?’
 And he sighed heavily, as if about to yawn.

 ‘Wait, Sire!’ said the magician quickly.
 ‘With respect, the show isn’t over yet.
 I always keep the best till last ...’